microsoftgraph/group-membership-management/README.md

    - dependsOn (update for prodv2)
    - condition (update for prodv2)

-## Prereqs keyvault
+## Prereqs keyvault overview

 Each resource group will have a corresponding keyvault; The naming convention for the keyvault is the same as the resource groups.
 In this step we are going to create only the `<SolutionAbbreviation>`-prereqs-`<EnvironmentAbbreviation>` keyvault since it needs to be populated before deploying the ARM templates.
-The keyvault must be created under the corresponding resource group, in this case `<SolutionAbbreviation>`-prereqs-`<EnvironmentAbbreviation>` resource group.
+The keyvault must be created under the corresponding resource group, in this case the `<SolutionAbbreviation>`-prereqs-`<EnvironmentAbbreviation>` resource group.

 These two keyvaults are created by the ARM templates, so no action is needed for these two.